- 10+ Guests Price as advertised*

 Approximately 48 miles with 3,000 feet of climbing

 Today you’ll head south into the picturesque Waldviertel region of northern Austria.
 Before leaving, you’ll enjoy one last spin through the patchwork patterns and vivid colors of the southern Czech countryside.
-Just a few miles from the Austrian border, the small 13th century castle of Nové Hrady stands ahead as your guiding landmark.
-After a hearty lunch of Czech specialties, you and your traveling companions will cross into Austria, led by your Trek Travel guides.
+Just a few miles from the Austrian border we will enjoy our last hearty lunch of Czech specialties.
+Led by your Trek Travel guides you and your traveling companions will cross the border into Austria on your bike.
 The nearby town of Weitra and its historic “Altstadt” (old town) beckon and are the perfect introduction to your time in Austria.
 The afternoon is yours to explore any way you wish.
 Choose to spend the rest of the day following quiet, winding roads through medieval villages, lush farmland, and dense forest, or opt for a ride directly to tonight’s hotel, Schlosshotel Rosenau.
 Tonight, you’ll transition to Austrian cuisine when we’ll enjoy regional specialties for dinner at our hotel.